symbuzzer/Turkish-Ad-Hosts/README.md

 - Also, I try to add foreign services that are popular in Turkey as much as possible.
 - This list was created by examining the DNS addresses that came up by trying all the applications one by one.
 - Add "https://raw.githubusercontent.com/symbuzzer/Turkish-Ad-Hosts/main/hosts" url to your favorite adblocker app or browser extension.
+- You can see install guides from https://github.com/symbuzzer/Turkish-Ad-Hosts/blob/main/AdblockerApps&BrowserExtensions.md
 - If you want to add or remove a site from the block list or suggest app for scanning, please create issue.
 - This list will be updated daily.
 - I can't support iOS because I don't have an iOS-based device.